18 Simple and Effective Strategies to Help You Motivate Employees

 So it makes sense to invest in a work environment where people actually want to spend their time.
 (Crazy, we know.)
 That’s why so many offices are starting to resemble homes, and why the kitchen is becoming the center of office life.

-Creating a homey atmosphere will motivate your company – and have them looking forward to coming into work each day.
+Creating a homey atmosphere will motivate your company – and have them looking forward to coming to work each day.

 Try this: Make your own furniture